mrismanaziz/Reforestation/README.md

-## What do you call a group of killer whales playing instruments?
-An Orca-stra.
+## Why did the belt go to prison?
+He held up a pair of pants!